netlify/zuora-ruby-client/docs/HostedPagesApi.md

 api_instance = Zuora::HostedPagesApi.new

 opts = {
-  entity_id: "entity_id_example", # String | The Id of the entity that you want to access.
-Note that you must have permission to access the entity.
-For more information, see [REST Authentication](https://www.zuora.com/developer/api-reference/#section/Authentication/Entity-Id-and-Entity-Name).
-  entity_name: "entity_name_example" # String | The [name of the entity](https://knowledgecenter.zuora.com/BB_Introducing_Z_Business/Multi-entity/B_Introduction_to_Entity_and_Entity_Hierarchy#Name_and_Display_Name) that you want to access.
-Note that you must have permission to access the entity.
-For more information, see [REST Authentication](https://www.zuora.com/developer/api-reference/#section/Authentication/Entity-Id-and-Entity-Name).
+  zuora_entity_ids: 'zuora_entity_ids_example' # String | An entity ID.
+If you have [Zuora Multi-entity](https://knowledgecenter.zuora.com/BB_Introducing_Z_Business/Multi-entity) enabled and the OAuth token is valid for more than one entity, you must use this header to specify which entity to perform the operation in.
+If the OAuth token is only valid for a single entity, or you do not have Zuora Multi-entity enabled, you do not need to set this header.
   page_size: 20 # Integer | Number of rows returned per page.
-  version_number: "version_number_example" # String | Version of the Payment Pages for which you want to retrieve the configuration information.
+  version_number: 'version_number_example' # String | Version of the Payment Pages for which you want to retrieve the configuration information.
 Specify 1 for Payment Pages 1.0 or 2 for Payment Pages 2.0.
 If omitted, information for all versions of Payment Pages are returned.
 The response also depends on your tenant settings for Payment Pages 1.0 and Payment Pages 2.0.
 For example, if only the tenant setting for Payment Pages 2.0 is enabled, the response will only contain information for Payment Pages 2.0 forms even when this parameter is omitted.
 }

 begin